vmannn/TheRustGame/README.md

 piston_window = "0.74.0"

 ### How to play it
-clone the repository, cd into the directory from a terminal or IDE and simply use "cargo run" to play.
+clone the repository, cd into the directory from a terminal or IDE and simply type "cargo run" to play.

 # Future plans